 Aaron had never hurt me physically—this fear came from some instinctive place deep down in my psyche, and it came as a surprise to me.
 It must have been lurking down there for a long time, leftover from early, traumatic experiences with men.
 Like with the fog, though, I plunged into that fear—determined to end the relationship and spend some time on my own.

-Since that day, I’ve been working on uncovering and confronting those deep-set fears; especially my fear of being alone and unsupported.
+Since that day, I have been working on uncovering and confronting those deep-set fears; especially my fear of being alone and unsupported.
 I wish I could say that they disappeared overnight—but that kind of healing tends to be a long process.
 I know for a fact, though, that the four days I spent in Bergen’s Seven Mountains put me on a path toward being the fearless woman I have always wanted to be.

 If you would like to Earn Income while traveling and living an EPIC Lifestyle wherever there is Wi-fi, Read More About It HERE.